 - Shrink the stones – If there are stones there, then we have to make them smaller so that they wash out easily.
 If you suspect stones, I would suggest making an appointment with your doctor to see how many there are and how big they are.

 - Dump the bile – Once bile gets dumped into your intestines it’s out of the gallbladder, but many times we reabsorb that same bile from our intestines to use again, because we’re just hoarders by nature.
 In this scenario you have to make sure as much bile as possible is actually leaving your body.

 Increasing Bile Production – Choleretic

 Increasing the amount of bile produced will help your body flush out gallbladder sludge and stones.
 Substances that do this are called “choleretics” and fortunately there are some great options out there, and lots of them are foods.
 My favorite foods that increase bile production are artichokes – you can actually feel your saliva production increase when you eat them, and that same response is happening with bile.
 Young beet greens and possibly the beets themselves help too.
 Herbal bile flow stimulants include chamomile, chicory, blessed thistle and many of the bitter herbs.
 In terms of finding products, I love digestive bitters before each meal (right now I’m addicted to some from Urban Moonshine – their citrus bitters are the bomb!)
-Another great way to go is Standard Process A-F Betafood, which makes everything nice and simple, or Panplex 2-Phase from ITI which is a strong digestive complex with ox bile in it.
+Another great way to go is Standard Process A-F Betafood, which makes everything nice and simple, or Panplex 2-Phase from Integrative Therapeutics which is a strong digestive complex with ox bile in it.